calvin-puram/calvin-puram/README.md

 ### Changing African Ecosystem One Line Of Code At A Time🚀

 Hi, I'm a software engineer and a [technical writer](https://dev.to/cpuram1) based in Nigeria 😄.
-I'm passionate about creating technology to elevate people, an advocate for building open-source projects, and a long life learner ⚡.
+I'm passionate about creating technology to elevate people.
+I'm also an advocate for building open-source projects, and a long life learner ⚡.

 - 🔭 I’m currently working on mentoring people coming into tech.
 - 🌱 I’m currently learning how to build massively parallel, concurrent and distributed systems for financial applications.